mauropelucchi/unibg_mobile_and_cloud_2020/README.md

 # University of Bergamo - Mobile and Cloud Technologies 2020

-This repository contains code and data for the Apps developed during the Mobile & Cloud Tecnologies Course @ University of Bergamo.
+This repository contains code and data for the Apps developed during the Mobile & Cloud Technologies Course @ University of Bergamo.

 # MyTEDx Project

-MyTEDx is the project explained and builded during the Mobile & Cloud Tecnologies Course @ University of Bergamo.
+MyTEDx is the project explained and builded during the Mobile & Cloud Technologies Course @ University of Bergamo.
 It is a complete server-less project based on AWS Services and Flutter.
 The project is composed by:
 - pyspark jobs on AWS Glue to build the data warehouse